kserve/kserve/docs/DEVELOPER_GUIDE.md

 diffs.
 Code generation and dependencies are automatically checked to produce no diffs for each pull request.

-update-deps.sh runs "dep ensure" command.
 In some cases, if newer dependencies are required, you need to run "dep ensure -update package-name" manually.

 Once the codegen and dependency information is correct, redeploying the